pgnaleen/token-pool-service/README.md

 The lead time to trigger Token refresh process  before its default validity period expires Default value is 5000 ms

+- retryResponseCodes: Default retry happens on connection lost and invalid credentials apart from that retry happens according to this response codes.

 ## 4. Build the Service

 Run the following Maven command.
 This will create the fat jar token-pool-service-x.x.x.jar in the target directory.